 Behind every successful online campaign lie effective analytics.
-It’s the whetstone which sharpens the edge of every marketing strategy.
+It’s the whetstone that sharpens the edge of every marketing strategy.
 “And what’s the secret to effective analytics?”, you might ask.
 Simple.
 Choose and monitor the right Key Performance Indicators (KPIs) that provide actionable insights.
-They’ll bring to light the areas your campaign is underperforming and provide insights for actionable improvements.
+They’ll bring to light the areas in your campaign that are underperforming and provide insights for actionable improvements.

 - How to choose the right KPIs?

-Broadly, these answers are relevant to anyone interested in data driven management, but they are written here specifically for digital marketing professionals, online marketing agencies and any fresh entrants in the field of digital marketing.
+Broadly, these answers are relevant to anyone interested in data-driven management, but they are written here specifically for digital marketing professionals, online marketing agencies, and any fresh entrants in digital marketing.

 Note the words ‘specific’ and ‘relevant’ in the KPI definition?
 That’s the essence of a good KPI.

-Metrics that are expressed in percentages, such as conversion rate, bounce rate, etc. are ratio metrics.
+Metrics expressed in percentages, such as conversion rate, bounce rate, etc., are ratio metrics.

-Metrics refer to all sorts of numbers and ratios that may or may not provide useful information for a specific purpose.
-KPIs, on the other hand, are specific indicators that measure performance in the pursuit of a clearly defined goal.
-KPIs differ from metrics in that unlike a general metric, changes in the value of a KPI have a direct impact on your bottom line.
+Metrics refer to all sorts of numbers and ratios that may or may not provide helpful information for a specific purpose.
+On the other hand, KPIs are specific indicators that measure performance in pursuing a clearly defined goal.
+KPIs differ from metrics in that, unlike a general metric, changes in a KPI’s value directly impact your bottom line.

 To better understand it, let’s consider the following example:

 Let’s say that an ad you put out there to promote a client’s website, gets a certain number of daily and weekly impressions.
 This number is technically a metric.
 But if your objective is to get traffic to your client’s business website, then simply knowing how many people saw your ad (i.e. impressions) doesn’t help much.
-This particular metric would be quite useless as a KPI to measure how well your ad is doing.
+This particular metric would be useless as a KPI to measure your ad’s performance.

 On the other hand, a metric like ‘Cost Per Acquisition (CPA)’’ conveys the average cost of gaining one new client or customer for your business.
-If the CPA is too high compared to the profit margin, odds are the campaign isn’t sustainable in the long run.
-By knowing, monitoring and drawing conclusions with this specific metric it might become clear cuts in the cost per acquisition are required.
+If the CPA is too high compared to the profit margin, the odds are the campaign isn’t sustainable in the long run.
+By knowing, monitoring, and drawing conclusions with this specific metric, it might become precise cuts in the cost per acquisition are required.